openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/03-define-pipeline.md

 `git push origin master`{{execute}}

+Enter your Git credentials if asked.
 The pipeline definition is ready and now you can create a deployment pipeline using this **Jenkinsfile**